 - Sturdy build

 - Included resistance bands offer a broader range of possibilities

 - You may experience some wobbling if you’re close to the max weight limit

-Customizable, and heavy-duty, the RELIFE REBUILD YOUR LIFE Power Tower is perfect for adding some extra resistance.
+Customizable, and heavy-duty, the Bigzzia Multi Gym Pull Up Station is perfect for adding some extra resistance.
 Add a chain or some dumbbells while performing dips and pull-ups for a challenge.
-Its steel body holds a maximum weight of 136 kg.
-It’s also advertised as being a machine safe enough for teens and seniors to use.
-This is a perfect setup for anyone who doesn’t consider themselves to be handy.
-This power tower comes with instructions and a toolkit to make things easier.
+Its steel body holds a maximum weight of 150 kg.

-The TecTake Dip power tower brings everything you need from a home gym into one convenient piece of equipment.
+The TecTake Dip power station brings everything you need from a home gym into one convenient piece of fitness equipment.
 With a built-in bench, you can easily use this tower for a complete upper body workout from the comfort of your own home.